 When the circlip is left out, the first thing that happens is that the axial thrust from 5th gear causes the gear to push the inner race of the output bearing along the shaft towards the front of the transmission, as the shaft, in essence, moves rearward and the gear moves forward on it.
 If the bearing race moves far enough, it will eliminate any end float.
 This places an axial load on the bearing, that will cause it to eventually overheat and fail.
 The large front bearing overheats, begins to self-destruct (the cage which keeps the balls in place starts coming apart and metal goes all over the place).
 More clearance develops, the output shaft can actually wobble in the bearing.
 This will, if bad enough, result in the output flange on the transmission (driveshaft U-joint flange) contacting the transmission lip area where the boot is, and the output rear bearing distorts; and, with metal bits already getting into things, all sorts of mechanical mayhem happens, and rather fast.
 From the first sign of unusual vibration, things deteriorate rather quickly.
 If allowed to proceed, gears, bearings, shift fork, and even the rear case of the transmission, are ruined.

-#2: This is a far less accepted viewpoint, and NOW I am not sure anyone feels this way:
+#2: This is a far less accepted viewpoint, and NOW I am not sure anyone thinks this way:

 This point of view is quite different.